 Send us work that moves us.
 Work that pushes the envelope.
 Our team of creative and passionate editors is ready to see your words and artistic visions.
-Submissions are only accepted electronically through our submission manager at Submittable.
+As of spring 2020, submissions will be accepted electronically through Google Forms.
+(Unfortunately, due to the climbing costs of Submittable, we are no longer able to afford that platform as a small nonprofit journal funded entirely by donations).
 Please read our guidelines below.
 Some have changed recently to clarify requirements.

 How We Work

-Submissions are blind and accepted electronically through Submittable.
+Submissions are blind and accepted electronically through Google Forms.
 Please read the guidelines carefully before hitting Send.

 VoiceCatcher publishes new writing that has not appeared in print or online.
 If you’ve published a piece on your own website, blog or self-publishing site, please remove it before submitting to us.